Entry level / developing professional*

 “Hopefully this position will make me more mobile internationally, which is my career goal – to be able to work in different countries.”

-Tips for university students and young professionals to get an international career:
+Three tips for university students and young professionals who want an international career:

-Here are Yen Ling Cheong’s tips to university students and young professionals how to get a corporate career.
+Here are Yen Ling Cheong’s tips to university students and young professionals on how to land a corporate gig.